 f.
 “Hearing Officer” means that person appointed by the Dean of Students, who in most cases will be the Director of Student Development, the Director of Student Housing, or the Chair of the Disciplinary Committee, to conduct hearings.

 g.
-“Notice” means correspondence (1) sent by mail, addressed to the addressee at the local address, as shown on University records in the Office of the Registrar; (2) personally delivered to the addressee; (3) personal contact; (4) University email address; (5) hand delivery; or by (6) certified mail, return receipt requested, to the student.
+“Notice” means correspondence via official University communication, to include but not limited to: (1) sent by mail, addressed to the addressee at the local address, as shown on University records in the Office of the Registrar; (2) personally delivered to the addressee; (3) personal contact; (4) University email address; (5) hand delivery; or by (6) certified mail, return receipt requested, to the address on file.

 h.
 “Preponderance of the evidence” means that quantum of evidence which, when given probative force, would tend to prove that a fact is more likely to be true than not.